 Pluginline consists of the

-Pluginkeyword, followed by the symbol_name and the path to the shared object containing the plugin.
+Pluginkeyword, followed by the symbol_name and the path to the dynamic shared object that contains the plugin.
 The symbol_name is the name of the

-struct io_pluginin the plugin shared object.
+struct io_pluginsymbol contained in the plugin.
 The path may be fully qualified or relative.
 If not fully qualified, it is relative to the directory specified by the plugin_dir

 Pathsetting, which defaults to /usr/local/libexec/sudo.
 In other words:

 Plugin sudoers_policy /usr/local/libexec/sudo/sudoers.so

 sudobinary instead of being installed as a dynamic shared object, the path should be specified without a leading directory, as it does not actually exist in the file system.
 For example: